 - Here's my favorite cheese saving trick: freeze grated cheese for 30-60 mins on a baking sheet, transfer to a bag, and freeze till you need it.
 Works for cheddar cheeses, mozzarella, and jack cheeses.
 It thaws really quickly if you need it!

 - I chose cavatappi pasta because that's what I found in WINCO's bulk section.
-Use your favorite pasta in this one pot chicken parmesan pasta recipe, but I recommend a pasta with ridges/spirals because that means more of the pasta can be coated in the tomato sauce.
+I recommend a pasta with ridges/spirals so pasta can more can be coated in the tomato sauce.

 - I like to throw frozen vegetables into cooking pasta, you can do this too and use whatever fresh or frozen vegetables you have on hand.